 - visible & editable: this is the default case which we have right now

 issue_preferences, etc. similar to

 I would be happy to take on this.
 I could easily make it a plugin, but it would monkey-patch the core and could break in future versions.
 I would rather see this go into the core, but I'd like to discuss it first rather than just submit a patch.

 From an implementation perspective, I think this could be easily achievable using named (or even default) scopes on custom fields.

 Let me know what you think.

-#2 Updated by Oren Laadan about 8 years ago
+#2 Updated by Oren Laadan over 8 years ago

 Yes, such functionality will be very useful !

 I'm using the Tab plugin (http://www.redmine.org/wiki/1/PluginTab) and it is annoying that the iframe information appears on the project overview.
 It looks so out of place that at first I thought it was a bug :(

 #5 Updated by Jan from Planio www.plan.io almost 4 years ago